willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

 Raven Shield (released 2003) is typically [$9.99 on Steam](https://store.steampowered.com/app/19830/Tom_Clancys_Rainbow_Six_3_Gold/).
-This version contains the Athena Sword expansion, but not the Iron Wrath expansion (see [EXPANSIONS.md](EXPANSIONS.md)).

 Alternatively, you can use your original CDs if you also patch to version 1.60.